A Parent’s Guide To Baby Eczema: Causes, Symptoms, Treatment & Prevention

 If you’re familiar with the term ‘emollient,’ you might be under the impression that it’s just a fancy name for a moisturizer.
 At the most basic level, you’d be correct: an emollient does help moisturize your baby’s skin.

-But the best emollients, like Mustela’s Stelatopia Emollient Cream and Emollient Balm, do so much more than just moisturize.
+But the best emollients, like Mustela’s Stelatopia Emollient Cream, do so much more than just moisturize.
 For example, Stelatopia products contain gentle ingredients that act as occlusives, humectants, and lubricants.